 Before it became a thriving town, Lakeland was primarily an amusement park.
 Lakeland Amusement Park was built in 1959 and operated until 1976.
 Lakeland was incorporated by Louis Garner, and consisted of approximately 600 residents.
 Belz Mall was built in 1979 and City Hall in 1981.
 The first city meeting was held in 1977.

 Shopping and Dining

-Lakeland is just minutes away from two popular area malls, Wolfchase Galleria, and Lakeland Factory Outlet Mall.
-Nearby Bartlett and Memphis offer locals great shopping and dining as well.
+Lakeland is just minutes away from the popular area mall, Wolfchase Galleria, Nearby Bartlett and Memphis offer locals great shopping and dining as well.
 Popular restaurants include Red Fish Sushi Asian Bistro and Cracker Barrel.
 Memphis’s famous Beale Street is a half hour away.